microsoft/msticpy/docs/source/data_acquisition/DataProv-MSDefender.rst

 You can also use the alias "MDATP" for backwards compatibility.

-.. note:: The "M365D" alias has been removed but is still accepted for backwards
+.. note:: The "M365D" provider name has been deprecated because the Microsoft 365 Defender
-    compatibility - it will automatically use MDE endpoints.
+    API is no longer supported by Microsoft.
+If used, it will automatically fall back to MDE endpoints for backwards compatibility.
 We recommend using "M365DGraph" for new implementations.

 Specifying the Defender Cloud Instance
 --------------------------------------